Blog

 Main Functions of the Cardiovascular System

 The functions of the cardiovascular system emulate these abstract connotations.
 Blood is responsible for ensuring that every tissue remains oxygenated and capable of producing energy.
-It also takes waste products away from every tissue, maintaining a literal biologic balance between creation and destruction.
+It also takes waste products away from every tissue, maintaining a literal biological balance between creation and destruction.

 Without these functions of the vascular system, every other cell in the body would cease to function properly due to poor maintenance and rapid deterioration.
 In light of this, the vascular system is as important as our nervous system in terms of the role it plays in generating our lived experience and sustaining our biological existence.